 We designed four treatment groups: silver-sulfadiazine cream (Dermazin; LEK Pharmaceuticals, Ljubljana, Slovenia); silver foam dressing (Aquacel Ag; ConvaTec Ltd., Deeside, UK); zinc-hyaluronan gel (Curiosa; Gedeon Richter Plc., Budapest, Hungary); and the combination of zinc-hyaluronan gel with a silver foam dressing.
 In addition, in each group, the burn was covered with a cohesive conforming bandage (Peha-haft; Paul Hartmann AG, Heidenheim, Germany) and a perforated plastic sheet.
 The latter was needed to prevent the animal from scratching the wound and removing the bandage.
-Meanwhile, it also maintained the ventilation of the wound.

-1.4 Tissue sample collection and histology
+1.4 Tissue samples and histology study

 The skin tissue samples were collected 5, 10, and 22 days after the induction of the burn injury.
-For that, the rat was anesthetised the same way as for the burn induction (see above).
-Then, the bandage was removed, and the entire wound was excised in the centre of a 2 cm $\times$ 2 cm tissue sample.
+For that, the rat was anesthetized the same way as for the burn induction (see above).
+After removal of the bandage, the entire wound was excised in the centre of a 2 cm \times 2 cm tissue sample.
 The excised tissue samples contained all layers of the skin and part of the underlying muscular layer.
-After the sample collection, the rat was euthanised with sodium thiopental\[400 mg/kg intraperitoneally (Tiobarbital; B. Braun Medical SA, Barcelona, Spain)].
+After the sample collection, the rat was euthanised with sodium thiopental[400 mg/kg intraperitoneally (Tiobarbital; B. Braun Medical SA, Barcelona, Spain)].

 For histology, the collected tissue samples were placed in a 10% formalin solution.
-Two days later, the biopsy was serially sectioned and submitted entirely for histopathological examination
+Two days later, the biopsy was submitted for histopathological examination.

-(5-8 slices).
 The tissue samples were dehydrated in a graded series of ethanol solutions, embedded in paraffin, and cut into approximately 3-μm sections.
 The hematoxylin and eosin staining was performed according to the routine procedure by a Leica ST 4040 linear automatic stainer (Leica Microsystems GmbH, Wetzlar, Germany).
-Histological changes were evaluated under a light microscope (DM500; Leica Microsystems GmbH, Wetzlar, Germany) by an expert histologist who was blinded to the treatment of the rat.
+Histological changes were evaluated under a light microscope (DM500; Leica Microsystems GmbH, Wetzlar, Germany) by a pathologist who was blinded to the treatment of the rat.

 Complex histological evaluations included the assessment of the degree of re-epithelialisation and final wound contraction.
-On day 5, the ratio of the unhealed burned surface was calculated as the percentage of the not epithelialised distance compared to the total length of the wound (for an example, see Figure 3).
+On day 5, the ratio of the unhealed burned surface was calculated as the percentage of the not epithelialised distance compared to the total length of the wound.